 So for us, we normally pack a bunch of t-shirts, some long sleeve button-up safari style shirts, and a couple of fleece outer layers.

-For t-shirts, we prefer these made of wicking material, which is cool and fast drying.
-So something like this for Laurence and these for Jess.
+For t-shirts, we prefer those made of a wicking material, which is cool and fast drying.
+So something like this synthetic tee for Laurence and these for Jess.
 We also travel with a few cotton t-shirts as well, but note that these tend to hold sweat and not dry as fast.

 Next, we also like to travel with button-up shirts that are specifically designed for safari, and for that we like the Craghoppers brand of clothing.
 We mostly wear long-sleeved ones as these protect against both the sun and insect bites.

 Craghoppers make a whole range of clothes which are excellent for all sorts of outdoor activities, but we think they are particularly suited to safari.
-If you spend time on safari, you’ll likely recognize that this is probably the most common brand worn by more experienced travelers, especially those from Europe.
+If you spend time on safari, you’ll likely recognise that this is probably the most common brand worn by more experienced travellers, especially those from Europe.

 For shirts, we both like the Craghoppers NosiLife shirts, available for men here and for women here.
 We’ve worn them on safari all across East Africa and they have proven to be very capable items of clothing.

-Unfortunately, Craghoppers have stopped selling their products directly in the US, although you can usually find them on Amazon.
-If you are in the US, we’d highly recommend checking out Patagonia’s options as an alternative.
+Craghoppers stopped selling directly in the US a while back, but you can still find their gear on Amazon.
+If you are in the US and want an easy alternative, we’d also recommend Patagonia’s options.

-Finally, when it comes to general top layers, we usually also pack at least one warmer top which can go over everything else.
-This can be handy for those cooler early morning safaris or evenings in the camp, when temperatures can drop, especially if you are at higher elevations.
+Finally, we usually also pack at least one warmer top which can go over everything else.
+This is handy for those cooler early morning safaris or evenings in camp, when temperatures can drop, especially at higher elevations.

-Generally, we prefer a top with a full zip down the front as it allows us to control our temperatures a bit more by zipping or unzipping the front, but this is a personal choice.
+Generally, we prefer a top with a full zip down the front as it lets us control our temperature a bit more by zipping or unzipping the front, but this is a personal choice.

 For tops, we love clothes from Patagonia.
-Their sustainable ethos and approach to rewearability is something we really appreciate, plus their clothing happens to be fantastic quality.
-It is definitely a little on the more expensive side, but it should last you a long time!
+Their sustainable ethos and approach to rewearability is something we really appreciate, plus their clothing happens to be great quality.
+It is a little on the more expensive side, but it should last you a long time.

 Jess in particular really likes her Patagonia full-zip better sweater, and there’s a men’s version as well.
 We’ve also had good experiences with the North Face range of fleeces, which is my current fleece, and you can see a full range of those here.

-If you are on a budget, we have had good luck getting secondhand high quality fleeces and pullovers secondhand from thrift stores or online secondhand clothing websites.
+If you are on a budget, we’ve had good luck finding high-quality fleeces and pullovers second-hand from thrift stores and online resale sites.

 Trousers / Pants / Dresses for Safari

-Generally we both prefer to wear long pants for safari, even on hotter days.
-We like lightweight hiking style pants that offer good sun protection, as well as some protection from biting insects and branches.
+Generally we both prefer to wear long trousers for safari, even on hotter days.
+We like lightweight hiking style trousers that offer good sun protection, as well as some protection from biting insects and branches.
 Jeans generally are a bit too heavy and hot in our experience.

-When it comes to specific brands, we again like Craghoppers for their range of pants.
-Their NosiLife technology helps keep biting insects away and they have a range of hiking pants with this technology built in.
+For specific brands, we again like Craghoppers.
+Their NosiLife technology helps keep biting insects away, and they have a range of hiking trousers with it built in.
 Their products are also very lightweight and fast drying.

-When it comes to specific products that we have used, Laurence likes more baggy cargo style trousers, whilst Jess prefers slightly more fitted pants.
+As for specific pairs we’ve worn, Laurence likes more baggy cargo style trousers, whilst Jess prefers slightly more fitted ones.

-Again, there are multiple brands offering high quality pants, including these options from Patagonia, and this extensive selection on Amazon.
+Again, there are multiple brands offering high quality trousers, including these options from Patagonia, and this extensive selection on Amazon.

 Shoes for Safari